 Enclosure design documented on Github.

 Exciting new communication technologies such as LoRaWAN® and inexpensive cellular network development boards (like the Particle Boron) make it easier than ever to remotely locate all kinds of sensors.
-With makerPower Solar, it’s easy power them.
+With makerPower Solar, it’s easy to power them.

 Radiation Monitor with Particle Photon.